flyingrhinonz/nftwatch/README.md

 * If you see something interesting - pause the display and scroll the table if needed.

 * Add counters to your nftables rules if you want to see these values in nftwatch (by default nft rules don't have counters).

 * Slow down your display refresh rate to get more accurate results, as well as pickup rules that are rarely hit.
 Refresh rates of 1 second and above yield accurate stats.

 * If short comments make it difficult to follow the line - toggle dot padding with:  `.`  to improve readability.
 This change will apply at next table redraw.
 And if this isn't enough:  `,`  will give you even more padding.

+* To control the output of nftables - for example to omit the contents of sets - use the config file:
+`nftwatch.yml`  and edit the value of:
+`nftwatch_config_NftCommandLine` .
+`nft --help`  -->  `Options (ruleset list formatting)` gives the various controls over nftables output - some work with nftwatch (such as:  `--terse`)  and some dont.

 Troubleshooting